praw-dev/praw/docs/pages/useful_scripts.rst

 `RedditRover`_ by `DarkMio <https://github.com/DarkMio>`
-    A plugin based Reddit Multi Bot Framework intended for new and advanced programmers to host a wide variety of Reddit bots without mangling with all ins and outs of Reddit, PRAW and API limitations.
+    A plugin based Reddit Multi Bot Framework intended for new and advanced programmers to host a wide variety of Reddit bots without mangling with all the ins and outs of Reddit, PRAW and API limitations.

 `Reddit Keyword Tracking Bot`_ by Jermell Beane
     <requires Kivy> A bot that will watch any subreddits and email you with